Gray throws six strong innings, Nationals beat Pirates 7-2

-WASHINGTON – Josiah Gray pitched six strong innings, Joey Meneses had four hits and the Washington Nationals finally cooled off the Pittsburgh Pirates 7-2 in a game delayed nearly 2 1/2 hours by rain Sunday.
+WASHINGTON – Josiah Gray pitched six strong innings, Joey Meneses had four hits and the Washington Nationals finally cooled off the Pittsburgh Pirates 7-2 in a game delayed nearly 2 1/2 hours by rain.

 Jeimer Candelario and Victor Robles each had an early two-run double for Washington, which had lost three straight.
 Luis García delivered a two-run single in the second, and every Nationals starter got at least one hit.